 Comparing the screenshot with the previous state of the page

-Each page and each component have their own page and a separate screenshot image file.
-It is enough for manual check, but when you have hundreds of pages, many language and country versions of the pages, it is not a solution.
+Each page and each component has its own page and a separate screenshot image file.
+It is enough for a manual check, but when you have hundreds of pages, and many language and country versions of the pages, it is not a solution.
 You need to track the changes automatically.
-I use ImageMagick for this purpose.
-For each image file, my script finds a counterpart in the folder created at the previous run, and compares the files using the ImageMagick compare tool:

 compare -metric AE $CURDIR/$TARGET/$file1 $CURDIR/$TARGET/$file2 $CURDIR/$TARGET/$file